 Include a list of services and/or tests that will not be paid for by the sponsor and/or the study (e.g., MRI, HIV).
-Keep subject will not know what is "standard" - and thus not covered by the sponsor/study - unless you tell them.
+Keep in mind that a subject will not know what is "standard" - and thus not covered by the sponsor/study - unless you tell them.